openmobilityfoundation/mobility-data-specification/provider/auth.md

 MDS `providers` **MAY** include any metadata in the JWT they wish that helps to route, log, permission, or debug agency requests, leaving their internal implementation flexible.

 JWT provides a helpful [debugger](https://jwt.io/#debugger) for testing your token and verifying security.

+## OAuth 2.0

+OAuth 2.0's `client_credentials` grant type (outlined in [RFC6749](https://tools.ietf.org/html/rfc6749#section-4.4)) is **RECOMMENDED** as the authentication and authorization scheme.

+OAuth 2.0 is an industry standard authorization framework with a variety of existing tooling.
+The `client_credentials` grant type facilitates generation of tokens that can be used for access by agencies and distributed to data partners.

+If an MDS `provider` implements this auth scheme, it **MAY** choose to specify token scopes that define access parameters like allowable time ranges.
+These guidelines **SHOULD** be encoded into the returned token in a parseable way.